Free Drop-in Physiotherapy Clinic @ Sketchley Grange Hotel 9th October 10-2pm

 The origins of Proactive Healthcare Services stem from a decade-long role as an NHS Physiotherapist, specialising in older adult rehabilitation & falls prevention.
 In 2019, our founder became an Advanced Clinical Practitioner (ACP), gaining expertise in the medical assessment and treatment of frail older adults.

-Currently the founder holds a role in a specialist frailty team in a large East Midlands Emergency Department, working alongside Geriatric Medicine Consultants to perform Comprehensive Geriatric Assessments (CGA) .
-The focus of this role is to prevent unnecessary hospital admissions or provide a individualised treatment plans for all older adults admitted into hospital.
+The focus of this "Front door" role was to prevent unnecessary hospital admissions or provide a individualised treatment plans for all older adults admitted into hospital.

 We envision to be a impetus in the need for a radical shift in older adult healthcare.
 By focusing on proactive, community-based care, we aim to address cascading issues that arise from inadequate health management.
 We believe everyone, regardless of age, chronic disease, or frailty deserves to live the best life possible.

-For many older adults, the days of easily accessing their GP is a distant memory.
+For many UK adults, the days of easily accessing their GP is a distant memory.
 The strains on primary care systems limit the ability for regular contact with a consistent healthcare professional.
 Resulting in poorer health, reduced active lifestyles, higher degrees of frailty, increased hospital admissions and premature death.

 Although, for decades it has been evident that the UK population is ageing, we've neglecting to adjust our healthcare systems accordingly to meet the needs of the growing numbers of older adult.
 The 2021 consensus confirmed a 34% increase in over 65-year-olds within Hinckley & Bosworth, above the national average rise of 20%.
 By 2045, the national number of over 85 year olds is expected to double, thus we must begin to ask in its current form how will our healthcare systems cope?